Peñamellera Baja

-Peñamellera Baja (in Asturian: El Valle Baḥu de Peñamellera) is a municipality in the Autonomous Community of the Principality of Asturias, Spain.
+Peñamellera Baja (in Asturian: El Valle Baju de Peñamellera) is a municipality in the Autonomous Community of the Principality of Asturias, Spain.
 It is borderered to the north by Llanes and Ribadedeva, to the west by Peñamellera Alta, and to the east and south by the Autonomous Community of Cantabria.

 History

 There have been some manifestations of Paleolithic art found in Peñamellera Baja.
 In La Loja cave, various stone tools were found that provides an important set of cave art corresponding to the Magdalenian age which show animal engravings such as horses and bison.

 The first documented evidence of Peñamellera dates from 1032.
 The counts Piniolo and Aldonza exchanged territories with the Leonine King Bermudo III, which gave the counts half of Peñamellera.
 After complete incorporation into the realm of King Ferdinand II's territory, he relinquished Asturias from these areas for inclusion in the kingdom of Leon, although ecclesiastically this decision still depended on the bishopric of Oviedo.

 In 1340, King Alfonso XI gave the people of Peñamellera jurisdiction, gaining representation without having to visit the sites of the Merindad of Asturias de Santillana.
 Subsequently various stately powers appeared such as Aguilar, who also occupied the lordship of Peñamellera.
 This measure brought about the appearance of stately towers and the patrimonialization of public office.
 Colosia towers and Siejo are examples of this.
 It is during this time that the intention to divide the valley into two administrative units arose, the high valley and the low valley (their separation was not effective until 1889).

 In the modern age, the valley of Peñamellera forms part of the Commonwealth of the five valleys of the Burgos region.
 Between 1514 and 1522, Peñamellera joined together with San Vicente de la Barquera to become an independent jurisdiction.
 In 1749, it was added to Intendance of Burgos and Cane of Laredo, and was present at the formation of the province of Cantabria, in 1778.

 Livestock and agriculture have always been present in the life of the valley, its people exempt from taxes from the sale of cattle due to a privilege that was granted by King Charles II.